Why Vancouver is worth the trip

 Outdoor living is very important in Vancouver

-On a Vancouver trip you can experience city and nature in equal measure.
-This is used by locals just as much as visitors to the city.
-Outdoor living is "in" in Vancouver - whether it's jogging along the Seawall around Stanley Park or around False Bay south of Downtown Vancouver, whether it's over the "Grouse Grind" - the "Schinder" - that's what the steep trail up Grouse Mountain north of Vancouver is called - climbing for a wonderful view of downtown, or whether by skiing on Grouse Mountain in the winter and floodlit with views of the city and its surrounding bays and in the summer a quick dip at one of the beaches around the city – outdoor living is as much a part of Vancouver as the air you breathe.
+On a Vancouver trip you can experience the city and nature in equal measure.
+The locals enjoy using this just as much as visitors to the city.
+Outdoor living is “in” in Vancouver.
+Be it jogging along the Seawall around Stanley Park or around False Bay south of Downtown Vancouver.
+Be it by climbing the “Grouse Grind”, the “Schinder” – as the steep hiking trail up Grouse Mountain north of Vancouver is called – to a wonderful view of the city center.
+Or be it by skiing on Grouse Mountain under floodlights in the winter with views of the town and its surrounding bays, and in the summer taking a quick swim at one of the beaches surrounding the town.
+Living in the great outdoors is as much a part of Vancouver as breathing air.

 Shopping in Vancouver

-But a Vancouver trip offers even more: shopping mecca in the city center with its large department stores and the numerous shops along Robson Street, attraction for everyone who likes to look at handicrafts and galleries - and buy - on Granville Island, but also culinary destination with everything what the Vancouver and British Columbia area has to offer: fruit and wine from the Okanagan Valley, beef from the Cariboo and raspberries and vegetables from the Vancouver area.
-The best way to indulge in epicurean delights is at the Public Market on Granville Island, where you can feast your eyes on the lush and colorful range of market stalls.
+But a Vancouver trip offers even more.
+Downtown shopping mecca with its large department stores and numerous shops along Robson Street, an attraction for those who enjoy looking at - and buying - arts and crafts and galleries on Granville Island.
+But also a culinary destination with everything the Vancouver and British Columbia area has to offer: fruit and wine from the Okanagan Valley, beef from the Cariboo and raspberries and vegetables from the Vancouver area.
+The best way to experience the culinary delights is in the Public Market on Granville Island, where you can feast your eyes on the lush and colorful offerings on offer at the market stalls.

 Sunrise canada travel vancouver © Copyright tdlucas5000, Flickr